bostonaholic/test-more-behaviour/README.md

 $ cpan Test::More
 ```

-Just add PerlSpec to your project and `use`.
+Just download PerlSpec.pm, add to your project and `use`.

     use PerlSpec 'no_plan';